mcmah309/mcmah309.github.io/_posts/2025-06-11-solving-data-modeling-in-rust-with-view-types.md

     semantic_ratio: f32,
 }
 ```
-Including `*Ref` and `*Mut` versions of each, as well as the methods to convert into these types (see full expansion for inclusion).
-This effectively allows implementing a monolith with kind approach [Approach 5][approach-5] with minimum boilerplate.
+with `*Ref` and `*Mut` versions of each, as well as the methods to convert into these types (see full expansion drop down above for inclusion).
+This effectively allows implementing a "monolith with kind approach" ([Approach 5][approach-5]) with minimum boilerplate.

-In addition to the previously mention generated code, code for [Approach 4][approach-4] is also generated.
+In addition to the previously mentioned generated code, code for "enum with complete structs" ([Approach 4][approach-4]) is also generated.
 ```rust
 pub enum SearchVariant<'a> {
     KeywordSearch(KeywordSearch<'a>),